Standard Picture Frame Sizes for Photos & Artwork

 The 4″x 6″ is one of the most common photograph sizes because it’s postcard size.
 It’s also the default size you used to print film photos at the one-hour labs that were so popular before the digital age!

-That’s why 4″ x 6″ photos don’t need any conversion – they have the same aspect ratio as the paper and the frames.
+With this regular picture frame size, your 4″ x 6″ photos don’t need any conversion – they have the same aspect ratio as the paper and the frames.
 In this way, you can get a 4″ x 6″ picture frame size – this is one of the most popular frame sizes.

 If you want a mat around the picture, the most common sizes are 6″ x 8″ or 8″ x 10″, depending on how wide you want the border to be.